 You can easily tell if it’s time to toss your pickles into the trash bin.
 Pickles generally last you for months and even years.

 But when they go bad, you can easily tell by its appearance.
 For unopened pickles, look for dome-shaped jar lids.

-If the jar lid is not flat as usual, most probably, your pickles have gone bad due to a poorly sealed container2.
-You can also lookout for signs of molds or any discolorations on the top surface of the pickles.
+If the jar lid is not flat as usual, most probably, your pickles have gone bad due to a poorly sealed container.
+You can also look out for signs of molds or any discolorations on the top surface of the pickles.

-Rancid pickle may also give off a foul odor2 against its acidic, vinegar-like aroma.
+Rancid pickle may also give off a foul odor against its acidic, vinegar-like aroma.

 Do pickles need to be refrigerated?

-Store-bought unopened pickles need not be refrigerated3.
+Store-bought unopened pickles need not be refrigerated.
 You can store them in your pantry for months.

 If opened, you must refrigerate the pickles to retain its quality and freshness.
 In the case of homemade pickles, you need to refrigerate them at all times.